 Emissions traders said Merkel's support of Altmaier's plan to limit electricity price increases for consumers pushed German power and carbon prices higher.
-Benchmark EU carbon futures rose around 27 pct to 4.35 euros a tonne as traders covered short positions.
+Benchmark EU carbon futures rose around 27 pct to 4.35 euros a metric ton (1.1023 tons) as traders covered short positions.

 Altmaier on Monday presented his proposals to share the cost of Germany's switch to renewable energy from nuclear more evenly between consumers and industry.

 Until now, many energy-intensive companies have been exempted from charges imposed on consumers to help finance the switchover.
 A sharp rise in the surcharge paid by households has led to something of a public outcry and Merkel is keen to show voters she is trying to curb increases.